saikamara59/The-Boys-Vs-The-Seven-Space-Man/README.md

 ## Technologies Used

-- Javascript , HTML , CSS
+- Javascript , HTML , CSS , MDN and Google , Chat Gpt